The System Still Works-Defense of Workers Compensation

 One article that piqued my interest was The Demolition of Workers Compensation.
 I could not have disagreed with the article more.

-The Insurance Information Institute’s Bob Hartwig sent a letter to the authors of the ProPublica article.
+The Insurance Information Institute’s Bob Hartwig (now at the University of South Carolina) sent a letter to the authors of the ProPublica article.
 ProPublica responded and the war of words began anew.

-I wrote three article to which I still receive hate emails even today.
-Those articles were:
+I wrote three articles to which I still receive hate emails even today.

 These articles, and others, were meant to shake up the Workers Compensation industry worker’s mindset so that as the system changes, one can adapt and be successful.